Keeping pets safe in summer

 Hot cars can kill

 On a warm day, the inside of your car heats up very quickly.
-A dark-coloured car, parked in full sun on a day with an ambient temperature of 22°C can reach an internal temperature of 40°C after 10 minutes.
+The temperature inside a closed vehicle in the sun can reach 50 degrees Celsius in less than 15 minutes.
 Opening the windows slightly has very little effect.

 A normal dog’s body temperature is around 38.5°C. Dogs only sweat a small amount through their paws and rely on panting to cool down.
 In a hot car, even with the windows slightly open, panting is not enough to keep a dog’s body temperature within a safe range.
 A dog can withstand a body temperature of 41°C for a short amount of time but will quickly suffer irreparable brain damage and even death.
 Heat stroke is a serious condition for dogs with mortality rates between 39-50%.
 Young, overweight or elderly animals, or those with short muzzles or thick, dark-coloured coats are most at risk of overheating.